MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 1. In the left navigation pane, expand **General** and select **Inventory**.

 1. In the EASM | Inventory page, the Search tab is selected (underlined).
-In the search field use the dropdown menu to select **Labels**
+In the search field use the dropdown menu to select **Labels**.

 1. In the dropdown menu below choose the label you recently created, **Open ports**.